v-rgrace/Viva/Viva/goals/viva-goals-healthy-okr-program/write-okrs-overview.md

 - **Key Results** are how the team will measure results.
 They should be 3-5 measurable outcomes which contribute to the achievement of an objective.

 - **Initiatives** are actions that help the team achieve outcomes.
-They are focused efforts that will help you define the path to impact for each OKR.
+They are focused efforts that will help you define the path to achieving each OKR.

 ### Objectives